 They don’t improve testing.
 I don’t think there’s any evidence to support that assertion.
-The most that ISO 29119 defenders have come up with is the claim that you can do good testing using the standard.
+The most that ISO 29119 defenders have come up with is the claim that quality assurance consultants can now do good testing using the standard.
 That’s arguable, but even if it is true it is a very weak defence for making something a standard.
 It’s basically saying that ISO 29119 isn’t necessarily harmful.

 I wouldn’t have said that ISO 29119 blocks testing.
 It’s a distraction from testing because it focuses attention on the documentation, rather than the real testing.
 An auditor should expect three things; a clear idea about how testing will be performed, and evidence that explains what testing was done, and what the significance was of the results.

 ISO 29119, and the previous testing standard IEEE 829, emphasize heavy advance documentation and deal pitifully with the final reports.
 Auditors should expect an over-arching test strategy saying “this is our approach to testing in this organization”.
 They should also expect an explanation of how that strategy will be interpreted for the project in question.